Learn a Foreign Language Month

 The Baldwin Public Library (PDF) collaborated with EarlyBirds Learning, a play-based immersion program for children ages one through five, to offer Spanish-language lessons for kids.

-To help newly arrived immigrants adjust to their new home, the Brooklyn Public Library’s Multilingual Center conducts free conversations in a number of languages, including English, Spanish, Chinese, Russian, French, Italian, Arabic; free computer training in major world languages; lectures and workshops on citizenship, job training, financial help, and local social services.
+The Brooklyn Public Library’s Multilingual Center conducts free conversations in a number of languages, including English, Spanish, Chinese, Russian, French, Italian, Arabic; free computer training in major world languages; lectures and workshops on citizenship, job training, financial help, and local social services.
 The center also presents lectures and readings, musical programs, and exhibits that increase awareness of the literary, performing, and folk arts of its patrons’ countries of origin.
 Book reading events in Spanish, French, and Russian conducted by the Multilingual Center staff are very popular.

 The Lancaster (Pa.)
 Public Library hosts a teen foreign languages club that meets monthly to introduce teens to different languages as well as songs, food, and holidays from different countries.